momalekiii/todolist/README.md

 # todolist using Javascript
-To-do list with Local Storage
+To-do list with Local Storage is my first project of Javascript
-First project of Javascript, and just did this for fun :)